SESMG/SESMG/docs/getting_started/how_to_use.rst

 =================================================

 Within this sheet, the sources of the energy system are defined.
 Properties with the addition "PV ONLY" have only to be defined if the parameter "technology" is set on "photovoltaic".
-The following parameters have to be entered:
+Properties with the addition "Solar Heat" have only to be defined if the parameter "technology" is set on "solar_thermal_flat_plate" or "CSP".The following parameters have to be entered:

 - **label**: Unique designation of the source.
 The following format is recommended: "ID_energy sector_source".
 - **comment**: Space for an individual comment, e.g. an indication of which measure this component belongs to.